 - Happens in Fullmetal Alchemist to Edward not long after he escapes from Gluttony's stomach, where he spent a fair amount of time ankle-deep in blood.

 - Andromeda Shun from Saint Seiya has a random one in the anime, while the bad guy Lizard Misty gets a similarly-framed "bathing in the ocean" scene.
-Throw in the fact that Pisces Aphrodite takes a bath in one of the movies and you start to wonder if the animators weren't trying to prove that they were male.
+And Pisces Aphrodite takes a bath in one of the movies.

 - In Durarara!!, we get one of Celty early on.
 Shinra pokes his head in to "check on her".

 - Shinra attempts the same thing in the second arc, but this time it's his dad in the shower.
 Oops.

 - Shinra himself got a brief one in episode 6.
 It wasn't as detailed though, much to the fangirls' disappointment.